easytarget/SBCEye/docs/INSTALL.md

-# OS requirements
+# Host system requirements
-The core features of SBCEye (cpu/memory/disk/connectivity monitoring) should run on any Linux platform, I have tested it on Pi3 and Pi4 devices, plus my VisionFive2 (risc-v), mq-pro (single core and slow risc-v).
-The core also runs fine on two laptops and a desktop running both Fedora and Ubuntu, but is really optimised for SBC's, not workstations.
+The core features of SBCEye (cpu/memory/disk/connectivity monitoring) should run on any *modern* **Linux** platform, I have tested it on Pi3 and Pi4 devices, plus my VisionFive2 (risc-v), mq-pro (single core and slow risc-v).
+It also runs fine on a fedora based laptop, but is really optimised for SBC's, not workstations.

 The GPIO features use standard Linux libraries.
 But you will need to ensure GPIO and I2C pins are available on your platform (this is done via the device tree and device tree overlays):
 - PI: <------------ show howto in rpi-config
 - VF2: <----------- maybe example with DTO's

-# Installing in virtualenv
+# Python
+This guide uses a Python virtual environment for the install, your host system needs Python 3.9 (or later) and the venv module, these should be installed by default on most systems, or available in the repositories for you distribution.
 * https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-## Supporteed install method
+## Install Guide:

 The install steps below will set SBCEye up using a separate user in a virtual environment, and start it automatically via a system service.
 This provides some security and isolation but SBCEye is still not suitable for running on a public IP address.
 If you are familiar with Python then feel free to improvise on these instructions, but I wont be very helpful if it all goes wrong.